 Optimism Brewing Company – A huge indoor brewery with a courtyard, games, and at times a food truck; Located in Capitol Hill

-Wine Bars + Tasting Rooms
+The Best Wine Bars & Tasting Rooms in Seattle

 Bar Ferdinand – A small and cozy restaurant serving only wine; Located in Capitol Hill